Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 The BPT map shows that the emission from the nuclear ring is strongly dominated by SF.
 Outside the nuclear ring, there is composite emission with a contribution from SF.
 Particularly, to the west of the nuclear ring, there is composite emission with a contribution from LINER emission.
 Inwards from the nuclear ring, towards the southwest of the nucleus, there is composite emission.

 NGC\,3351 exhibits clear signatures of extended shocks.
-These structures have elevated deprojected residual velocity amplitudes, and they are cospatial with the coherent morphology of dust structures, especially inside the nuclear ring.
+As outlined in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}, these structures extend across several hundreds of parsecs, have elevated deprojected residual velocity magnitudes reaching $\sim$50--95\,{$\rm kms^{-1}$}, and they are cospatial with the coherent morphology of dust structures, especially inside the nuclear ring.
 Along with elevated velocity differences, there is dominating composite emission inwards from the nuclear ring.
 Therefore, even though these structures appear rather discontinuous, and are not continuously extending from outer regions towards the nucleus, we still associate them with extended shocks, dominating the inner kpc of the galaxy.